 Will I be speaking to a real doctor?

-Becoming an allergist requires four years of medical school, three years in a residency program, followed by a two year clinical immunology and allergy fellowship.
+Becoming an allergist in Canada requires four years of medical school, three years in a residency program either in internal medicine or pediatrics, followed by a two-year Clinical Immunology and Allergy fellowship.

 Who should be seen by an allergist?

 Allergists and immunologists typically see the following conditions.
 Please note that not all conditions can be assessed and treated through virtual care alone.

 - Allergic disorders — food, environmental, venom, and drug allergies

 - Respiratory disorders — Asthma, allergic respiratory disorders, and chronic obstructive pulmonary disease (COPD)

 - Dermatologic disorders — Urticaria (hives), angioedema, allergic contact dermatitis (rashes), atopic dermatitis, vasculitis

 - Immunologic disorders — Immunodeficiencies, autoimmune and autoinflammatory disorders